 Say it with me… I CAN beat Wall Street.

-Ok, let’s get to mental block #2.
+Okay, let’s get to mental block #2.

 Stock Mental Block #2: You Have to Be a Math Genius to Make Money in Stocks

 A lot of people believe that you’ve got to be some sort of math genius to make money in stocks.